 How about blending different interests?
 Shrines and anime are two Japanese things that sometimes get combined.
 Here are 5 shrines in Japan that have appeared in anime and you can visit in real life!

-The Kanda Myojin Shrine is a Shinto shrine near Akihabara.
-Because of its proximity to the electronic district, it has become a mecca for otaku.
+The Kanda Myojin Shrine is a Shinto shrine near Akihabara and Kanda.
+Because of its proximity to the electronic district and otaku paradise that is Akihabara, it has become a mecca for otaku.
 People who visit the shrine pray for success in business, marriage, and good health.

 The shrine is home to the Kanda Festival, one of the three major Shinto festivals in Japan and is held every two years during May.
 The shrine is also a popular choice for people during the Shichi-Go-San Festival.

 For the Love Live! fandom, the Kanda Myojin Shrine is a beloved place that holds precious memories.
 The shrine has appeared numerous times throughout the Love Live! series.
 One of the members of μ’s, Tojo Nozomi, worked as a shrine maiden here.
 The members of μ’s also used this as a place for their training.
 In Love Live!
 Sunshine!!, the members of Aqours also visited the shrine.